SAP-samples/teched2023-DA271/exercises/ex0/README.md

     ![](media/72759a4ef0978b980d4a5091b3641f26.png)

 -   You will be prompted to select the objects you want to import.
 Select the objects with the status of “Ready to Import” and click **Import CSN File**.
+-   When prompted, if you want to reimport existing objects, choose to not reimport them **Click No**
 -   Once those objects are imported, you’ll need to deploy them.

     ![](media/097ca79424adc02a531fd2a677d5ac36.png)